Cupprum/MediaServer/rpi/README.md

-# Configure Raspberry PI
+# Configure Raspberry Pi

-Note: Raspberry PI should be accessible on `pi.local` address from the browser.
+Note: Raspberry Pi should be accessible on `pi.local` address from the browser.

 **Steps:**
 * Install the latest Raspbian OS using `Raspberry Pi Imager.app`.

 * Pin the desired IP Address of `raspberrpi` in admin console of router, specifically `LAN` setting tab.
-I want the Raspberry PI be accessible under `192.168.0.100`.
+I want the Raspberry Pi be accessible under `192.168.0.100`.

 * Execute the `setup.sh` shell script to update the system, install Docker, minikube and disable wifi.